oauth-wg/oauth-transaction-tokens/draft-tulshibagwale-oauth-transaction-tokens-03.md

 : A sequence of invocations that results from the invocation of an external endpoint.

 Transaction Token (Txn-Token):
 : A signed JWT that has a short lifetime, which provides immutable information about the user or workload, certain parameters of the call and certain contextual attributes of the call.
-A Txn-Token may contain a nested Txn-Token.

-Leaf Txn-Token:
-: A Txn-Token that does not contain a `txn_token` claim in its JWT body.

-Nested Txn-Token:
-: A JWT Embedded Token {{JWTEmbeddedTokens}} that embeds a Txn-Token by value.

 Authorization Context:
 : A JSON object containing a set of claims that represent the immutable context of a call chain.